aspataro7/intro-to-git-lab/README.md

 *Make sure you go to the pull request page and click on the "Merge pull request" green button.

 6. To Add a Reviewer:
-There should be a catogory on the right-hand side showing Reviewers.
+There should be a category on the right-hand side showing Reviewers.
 Click on the gear icon and search for the person you want to add.

 ## Commands Used for this Lab